Husna Banu Khanam: Education and career

 Khanam studied in Rokeya Sakhawat Memorial School.
 She continued her education even after she got married in class 7.
 In 1959, she completed her post-graduation in Philosophy from University of Dhaka and went to the United States with a scholarship.
 There she completed an MS in Arts and Crafts.
 When she returned from the United States, she joined as a professor at the Home Economics College in Dhaka.
 Alongside, she used to do journalism.
 She was the first Muslim film woman journalist and founder member of the Pakistan Journalist Association formed in 1967.
 She was in charge of the movie page of Begum Magazine.

 Music life

 Khanam gets the opportunity to sing in All India Radio without any audition.
 During Calcutta, she practiced Rabindra Sangeet and earned a reputation there.
 She established herself as one of the leading Muslim artists of Calcutta Radio.
 In 1950, she returned to Dhaka from Kolkata and started living permanently.
 She came to Dhaka and continued to practice music and performed music in radio.
-Along with the radio, she also played playback in her film Akash and Mati and Aasia directed by his brother Fateh Lohani.
+Along with the radio, she also played playback in her film Akash and Mati and Aasia directed by her brother Fateh Lohani.